Time Off | BizRun

 You may think that granting your employees the responsibility for managing their own time off would be met with cheers and celebrations.
 But you may find that you get more questions than high-fives.
 Employees are often skeptical about how unlimited PTO works.
 They think there must be some catch, so they’ll have lots of questions to make sure it isn’t too good to be true.

 Some employees may worry that there’s some secret scorekeeping they’re not aware of.
 Or that they’ll be penalized somehow if they actually take time off.
-Over communicate the policy and the expectations, both formally and informally.
+Over-communicate the policy and the expectations, both formally in your employee handbook and informally.
 Help employees understand what the expectations and parameters are, even if they seem quite simple.

 Manage the workflow